larissabruebach2020/VirtualMazeInVR/README.md

-# AlexMaze
-This is the VR maze task developed for Alexandra with the HTC Vive
+This is the virtual reality maze task developed for the HTC Vive to measure trust.